-I’m excited to make these stuffed peppers because we actually made the sausage ourselves at a meat curing workshop a few weeks back!
+I’m excited to make these stuffed peppers since we actually made the sausage ourselves at a meat curing workshop a few weeks back!
 The meat that we cured gets trimmed beforehand and all the “scraps” are ground up.
 Next, spices are added and the meat goes back through the grinder into natural sausage casings!
 Cumberland sausage is an old English sausage often found in Bangers and Mash.
-Its flavour palate is dominated by pepper which is the primary but not the only spice.
+Its flavour palate is dominated by pepper which is the primary spice.

 For these stuffed peppers, you can use any mild to spicy pepper depending on how spicy you like it.
 I give two times for cooking depending on how firm or soft you like your peppers.
 We like crunchy peppers so we cook them for the shorter time.
 If you want your stuffed peppers to be softer, cook them to the longer time or until they feel as soft as you’d like.

 These stuffed peppers reheat well for great leftover lunches!Print

 Sausage Stuffed Peppers

 These delicious stuffed peppers make a great meal or side dish!
 We use sweet bell peppers but feel free to use any pepper you’d like.

 - Cook Time: 50 mins